mduessler/nvim-config/README.md

 1. To allow *mason-tools-installer* to update and install new tools, ensure that `$CARGO_HOME/bin` is in your `PATH`.

+## Development

+Information about the development process is stored under [docs/development.md](docs/development.md)

 ## Notes & Feedback 🎉

 Enjoy using the config and thank you for using it 😊